valentinoarballo/-valentinoarballo/README.md

 </div>

-### <div align="center">I'm Valentino, a full-time software development student</div>
+### <div align="center">👋 I'm Valentino, a full-time software development student</div>

 - I'm currently studying at the technological institute of rio cuarto.

-- I’m currently learning Hyperledger and Kubernetes
+- In the meantime I am learning about kubernetes.

 <br/>